 1. Do Your Research

 Learn everything you can about the steps involved in starting and closing a virtual wholesaling deal.
-Don’t start until you get prepared with everything you need.
+Don’t start until you get prepared with everything you need; in fact, you’ll probably benefit from researching the subject online.
+You can start with an article such as Virtual Wholesaling: How to Flip Houses from Home.

 2. Be Selective